 A phenotype related to the allele which is present normally in the entire population is called a wild type allele while the new allele or harmful allele which creates an entirely new variation in the population is called a mutant allele.

 Now this is very interesting, for some the wild type allele might be mutant allele or for some, the mutant allele is wild type.

 Let’s understand it by taking an example, the TRS gene encodes a protein called tyrosinase which is majorly responsible for the human skin color.

 (this is just an example, not the exact mechanism)

-But if Alleles TRS2/TRS2 found in some individuals living at a higher temperature, it may suffer from skin damage or skin cancer because the melanin which protects skin from harmful sun rays are less in fair skin population, thus the TRS2 allele is mutant allele for a population living at a higher temperature.
+But if Alleles TRS2/TRS2 found in some individuals living at a higher temperature, it may suffer from skin damage or skin cancer because the melanin which protects the skin from harmful sun rays are less in fair skin population, thus the TRS2 allele is the mutant allele for a population living at a higher temperature.

 In addition to this, some phenotypes are governed by multiple alleles while some traits are governed by multiple genes.

 The best example of multiple alleles is the ABO blood group system, but I think we will understand the genetics of the ABO blood group system in some other article.

 - Gene is a functional piece of DNA for a specific trait while alleles are a different variation of a gene.